-The study, therefore, shows us that effectiveness of a search has many variables, including breed type, training level, drug type, and search sites.
-Another study interestingly found that handler belief, gestures, and bias also affect detection dog outcomes.
+The study, therefore, shows us that effectiveness of a search has many variables.
+For example, another study found that handler belief, gestures, and bias can affect the dog's detection outcome.

-The U.S. Transportation Security Association states that "Marijuana and certain cannabis-infused products, including some Cannabidiol (CBD) oil, remain illegal under federal law except for products that contain no more than 0.3 percent THC on a dry weight basis or that are approved by FDA."
+The U.S. Transportation Security Association states that "marijuana and certain cannabis-infused products, including some Cannabidiol (CBD) oil, remain illegal under federal law except for products that contain no more than 0.3 percent THC."

 Drug Detection Dogs – Our Final Thoughts

 In places where hemp-derived products are legal, there is no reason why a drug dog will target your CBD.
-Cannabis products from hemp contain an irrelevant amount of THC, and they are legal on a federal level in the U.S.
+Cannabis products from hemp contain an irrelevant amount of THC, and they are legal on a federal level in the United States.

-However, with such newfound freedom and use, CBD can be confused for marijuana due to its related scent.
-Have the Certificate of Analysis on hand if you're traveling, or save it to your phone for easy access.
+However, with such newfound freedom and use, dogs can confuse CBD with marijuana due to its related scent.
+Have the Certificate of Analysis on hand if traveling, or save it to your phone for easy access.

 For more information about Honest Paws CBD for pets, browse the topics on our Honest Paws website.
 We want you to be informed and confident in the CBD products you choose for your pets.
 Make sure to also check for CBD for dogs reviews!